Horticulture, Floral Design, Conservation, and Community Service

 Featured

-Framingham Garden Club, Inc. – a feature of Framingham for 90 years
+Framingham Garden Club, Inc. – a feature of Framingham for more than 90 years

 Our greatest asset continues to be our members.
 We meet, learn from, and work with others who enjoy gardens and flowers.
 Part of the club’s richness is our diversity: we have myriad interests, skill levels, and abilities – all of which contribute to the club’s overall success and enjoyment.
 Each year, members expand their interests, explore previously hidden talents, and form friendships, all while serving the community and the environment.